 A system of government in which power is in the hands of one; government controls everything (China, Cuba)

-A VOLUNTARY association of states that agree to follow a powerful central government.
+A voluntary association of states that agree to follow a powerful central government.
 (European Union)

 Type of democracy in which the citizens elect the legislature, then the Prime Minister (leader) is appointed by the legislature.
 Head of State and Chief Executive are two different people.
 No set limit on how long the Prime Minister may serve in office.

-MIXED MARKET ECONOMY
+MARKET ECONOMY (or MIXED MARKET)

 Economy driven by individuals with private ownership of businesses.
 Lots of competition, little government interference.
-(U.S., U.K., Canada) (Government controls certain things like schools, power plants, and railroads.)
-There is no "true" market economy.
+(U.S., U.K., Canada)

 Economy based on the traditions of the local population.
 Found mostly in areas where people grow food to eat (many African countries, some Asian countries, Canadian Inuits, etc.)